danvuk567/danvuk567/README.md

 # ✋ Introduction

 Hi, I'm Dan.
 I'm a data enthusiast passionate about developing creative and robust solutions to business challenges using a variety of technical tools.
 With my current experience as a Data Analyst in the finance sector, I have honed new skills in data analysis, data-driven algorithms, custom application programming, reporting, query optimization, ETL development, database design, and data modeling.
-In addition, I have extensive experience in the retail industry working across various aspects of business intelligence, data integration, custom application programming, reporting, and software integration configuration.
+In addition, I have extensive experience in the retail industry working across various aspects of business intelligence, data integration, custom application programming, reporting, bash shell scripting, technical support, troubleshooting, and software integration configuration.

 # 🔨 Core Data skills